A topic from the subject of Crystallization in Chemistry.

 Main Concepts:

-• Crystallization: The process by which ions, atoms, or molecules arrange themselves into a regular, three-dimensional structure.
+• Crystallization: The process by which ions, atoms, or molecules arrange themselves into a highly ordered, repeating three-dimensional structure called a crystal lattice.
+This occurs when a substance transitions from a liquid or gaseous state to a solid state.

 Key Points:

-• As a substance cools, its particles lose kinetic energy and become less mobile.
+• As a substance cools, its particles lose kinetic energy and move more slowly, resulting in weaker intermolecular forces.

-• The size and shape of crystals depends on the rate of cooling and the type of substance.
+• The size and shape of crystals depend on factors such as the rate of cooling (slow cooling generally leads to larger crystals), the presence of impurities, and the inherent properties of the substance.

 Applications: